jeanlucj/makeDSSATinputFiles/README.md

 and put them in the CSfiles folder
 NOTE: it uses the Cassavabase-given `studyDbId` as part of each CS_ file to ensure that the CS_ file names are unique
+NOTE: the 2018 Ibadan trial does not have a harvest date listed.
+So that one fails